yanchith/yanchith.github.io/posts/0010-simd-raytracer.md

 entered the land of computer science, we have temporarily lost our ability to utilize modern hardware, and have to do some thinking to recover it.

-# Raytracer Architecture, Main Course
+# Raytracer Architecture, Second Main Course

 While the raytracer now has good algorithmic scaling with the size of the scene, we are not utilizing any intra-core parallelism yet.
 Each ray has to traverse the BVH, test against the